 In a city accustomed to spectacle, this was a tragedy without an audience—a disaster that transcended celebrity and wealth, striking at the heart of what it means to call Los Angeles home.
 The flames didn’t care about status or fame, only fuel, and the city provided it in abundance.

-By morning, the skies above LA were a choking gray, the air thick with ash and fear.
+For days, the skies above LA were a choking gray, the air thick with ash and fear.
 The once-glamorous hillsides, immortalized in film and song, were blackened and broken.

 “Heartbreaking, devastating, beyond belief., Everything is gone,” longtime Pacific Palisades resident Maria Shriver wrote on Instagram.